 These amazing Red Lucky Seeds fall in Mamak Kurniawan’s backyard.
 It’s was collected and choosen the most beautiful ones for jewellery.
 All seeds are handpicked and pre washed by Mamak Kurniawan so it’s ready to be drilled for jewelry or craft making.
 This Red Lucky Seeds no longer water resistant after you drill it.

-It takes about 1 hours to get 1000 seeds, but only charged US$12.46 per 100 seeds (not drilled) include shipping.
+It takes about 1 hours to get 1000 seeds, but only charged US$24.74 per Kilo’s, aprox.
+3500 seeds (not drilled).
 These seeds are vibrant, fresh and full of Mana (Power in Hawaiian).
 Thank you so much for supporting Indonesian seller like Mamak Kurniawan!
 If this Red Lucky Seeds calls to you, every minute collecting and sorting this Red Lucky Seeds is a joy for Mamak Kurniawan.

 The Red Lucky Seeds have a rich history and can be found all over the world.
 They come from the Precious Saga Tree (Adenanthera Pavonina).
 In Jamaica, the locals making necklaces with this Red Lucky Seeds.
 The locals picking this seeds right off the shrubs.
 The locals said that this seeds is coffee beans with the red skin still on.
 The red skin is called Cascara, which can be used for tea.
 The whole seeds with skins are Coffee Cherries.
 Coffee Cherries or Red Lucky Seeds is common name in Jamaica.